Boris Berian: Collegiate

 While running at Adams State, he won both the 2012 NCAA Men's Division II Indoor Track and Field Championships and NCAA Men's Division II Outdoor Track and Field Championships at 800 meters.
-His wins helped the team win the outdoor championship and was runner up indoors.
-Adams State coach Joe Vigil recommended Berian to the Big Bear Track Club, a small track club formed by Carlos Handler around another aspiring unheralded former collegiate athlete, his wife, Brenda Martinez.
-In that year of training he improved to become the #5 American 800 meter runner of all time.
+His wins helped Adams State to the outdoor team title and to second place indoors.
+Adams State coach Joe Vigil recommended Berian to the Big Bear Track Club, a small club formed by Carlos Handler around his wife, Brenda Martinez.
+Over the following year he improved to become the fifth-fastest American over 800 metres.

 Professional

 Berian experienced a breakout year in 2016.
 After winning the US Indoor Championship over 800 m, he went on to win the World Indoor Championship over the same distance.
 During the outdoor season, Berian won the 800 m at the Prefontaine Classic before finishing runner-up to Clayton Murphy at the US Olympic Trials.
 He then reached the final of the 800 m at the Rio Olympic Games where he finished in last place.